(updated April 2021)

 We led a team of Liaison Officers for Tall Ships that visited Toronto Harbour for a week in June of 2013, as we had also done previously in 2010.
 Our designated ship this time was the Peacemaker.

-I compiled newsletters for the Angolan Memorial Scholarship Fund, then served as treasurer for a number of years.
+I compiled newsletters for the Angolan Memorial Scholarship Fund, then Deb and I served as treasurer for a number of years.
 I chaired the investment committee for a decade; now the investment committee has disbanded and I do the entire task myself.
 When we retired, Deb and I designated our retirement gifts from our colleagues to be in the form of donations split between that charity and the Racecourse School in Kitwe, Zambia.
 Colleagues donated a handsome sum.

-Through 2012 I drove cancer patients to treatment one full day per week for the Canadian Cancer Society; and because I'm O rh negative, I've been a regular blood donor.
+Through 2012 I drove cancer patients to treatment one full day per week for the Canadian Cancer Society; and because I'm O negative, I've been a regular blood donor.

 That